 “Wow, you Earth people.
 Too caught up in your own little problems to enjoy the bigger picture.”

 “What do you mean?”

-She walked over and for the the first time we touched.
+She walked over and for the first time we touched.
 A shiver ran down my back as she sat me down on the ground.
 Grabbing my shoulder, she pulled me back, reclining us both until we were lying on our backs.
-For the first time I really looked up, taking more than just a fleeting, fearful glance and instantly lost my breath.
-Before, I’d only felt the creeping terror, but now, with the Woman on the Moon laying by my side, I could look at my home without that filter of panic clouding my view.
-The Earth was massive, like a giant crystal ball with swirling clouds, white over blue against green, all surrounding vast expanses of brown and red deserts.
+For the first time I really looked up, taking in more than just a fleeting, fearful glance.
+Before, I’d only felt the creeping terror, but now, with the Woman on the Moon laying by my side, I could look up at my home without that filter of panic clouding my view.
+The Earth was massive, like a giant crystal ball with swirling clouds and weather systems, white over blue against green, all blanketing vast expanses of brown and red deserts.
 It was also so small.
-I could look from Sevilla to Raleigh in an instant, traveling an ocean in the flick of an eye.
-The Earth hung over us, the eye of the universe, dwarfed by everything it was meant to observe.
+I could look from Raleigh to Rome in an instant, traveling an ocean in the flick of an eye.
+The Earth hung over us, the eye of the universe, dwarfed by everything it was built to observe.

 My mind wandered like that for awhile as I lay there, next to the Woman on the Moon.